 Important nutrients that help support our mood include B vitamins, magnesium, protein, omega-3s, calcium, iron, zinc, and complex carbohydrates that are rich sources of fiber.
 However, instead of taking supplements made from synthetic versions of these nutrients, we’re much better off just eating the right foods.

 Dr. Neal Barnard from the Physicians Committee for Responsible Medicine specializes in the topic of brain health and food and has even written a book about it called Power Foods for the Brain, which is a wealth of science-based information on food and mood.
 As Dr. Barnard shares in his book, and as you’ll see down below, there are many foods that not only support mood health to lower stress levels, but that can also support heart health, longevity, and focus as a result.

 So eat up, because relaxation is just a few bites away!

 Bananas are an excellent (and convenient) food that will help chill you out pronto!
-They’re a natural source of several nutrients for your health, which includes vitamin B6, magnesium, calcium.
+They’re a natural source of several nutrients for your health, which include vitamin B6, magnesium, calcium.
 Additionally, they contain three grams of fiber per fruit so their natural sugars will release slowly into the bloodstream.
 Bananas are also great for digestion and gut health, and they’re a natural source of the amino acid, tryptophan, which helps your body produce serotonin naturally.

 Choose ripe, spotted bananas which normally digest easier for most people, and use them in smoothies, vegan banana bread, or add them to any dish you like.
 Try these banana recipes out next time you need a mood boost: Peanut Butter Strawberry Nice Cream, Dark Chocolate Marbled Banana Bread, or these 4-Ingredient Popsicles.